 “Carburetion”

-I used a Mighty Demon 650 CFM double pumper carburetor.
-It has removable idle and high speed air bleed jets so the fuel curve can be tuned.
+A Mighty Demon 650 CFM double pumper carburetor with Idle and high speed air bleed jets was used

-An Edelbrock 650 carburetor was initially used during the dyno testing, the Demon carburetor was worth 20 more Horsepower and 20 more ft-lb Torque throughout the entire RPM range.
+An Edelbrock 650 carburetor was initially used during the dyno testing, the Demon carburetor was worth 20 horsepower 20 lb-ft torque throughout the entire RPM range.

 Click the link below to see a close up of the engine on the dyno